Onboarding & Booking Redesign

 Reviving Broadband Conversions

-A stagnant 2% cross-sell threatened to stall First Utility's broadband expansion.
-I diagnosed three interlocking systemic failures in language, infrastructure, and velocity and designed the solutions that turned the channel into a £7.2M revenue stream.
+Through research, I identified three systemic failures, in language, infrastructure, and delivery velocity, and led the work that turned the channel into a £7.2M revenue stream.

-A stagnant 2% cross-sell threatened to stall First Utility's broadband expansion.
-I diagnosed three interlocking systemic failures in language, infrastructure, and velocity and designed the solutions that turned the channel into a £7.2M revenue stream.
+Through research, I identified three systemic failures, in language, infrastructure, and delivery velocity, and led the work that turned the channel into a £7.2M revenue stream.

 My Scope